T E R L I N G U A

 'If you think you've gone too far, keep going.'

 The historic Starlight Theatre is a gathering place for all.
 It serves as a restaurant, bar and venue for singers/songwriters.
 In its hay day, the stage saw greats like Willie Nelson, Gary P. Nunn, and Jerry Jeff Walker.
 Since then, it has continued to bring in musical acts to play for diners and passersby.
-Starlight opens its doors at 5 PM but the front porch, which wraps around the entirety of the building, starts to fill up around 3:30 with locals who come wielding guitars and cases of beer while mingling with neighbors & travelers.
-This is a favorite spot of Willow House & West Texan's alike.
+Starlight opens its doors at 5 PM but the front porch, which wraps around the entirety of the building, starts to fill up around 3:30 with locals who come wielding guitars and cases of beer (BYOB to the porch) while mingling with neighbors & travelers.

 Listen: Gary P. Nunn's 'Terlingua Sky'